DuckDuckPig/CH-QUACK/README.md

 The folder `HMI_Experiments` contains code for evaluating the effects of incorporating various metrics for constraining CH evolution based on the characteristics of the underlying magnetic field both during the evolution of the region, and in the initial seeding of the CH regions.

 ### `HMI_Experiments/TestEvolutionMethods/Scaled`
-This folder contains tools for performing full-scale EUV+HMI magnetogram segmetnations, with additional tools for comparing segmetnations to the full-scale EUV-only segmentations of [CH-ACWE](https://github.com/DuckDuckPig/CH-ACWE), and to one-eighth-scale EUV+HMI magnetogram segmentations.
+This folder contains tools for performing full-scale EUV+HMI magnetogram segmentations, with additional tools for comparing segmentations to the full-scale EUV-only segmentations of [CH-ACWE](https://github.com/DuckDuckPig/CH-ACWE), and to one-eighth-scale EUV+HMI magnetogram segmentations.

 #### Test Evolution with Novel Force:
 - `runACWEscaledSample*.py`: These four files will generate segmentations using the specified force to guide contour evolution based on the magnetic field data.
 We note that unipolarity is the final force employed in this work, however, the final implementation includes a prefiltering process that is explored in the `HMI_Experiments/TestSeedingMethods` folder.
 Across all four scripts, the following notes should be observed: